codefellows-seattle-dotnet-401d3/Lab12-MVC-Part-2/MvcMovie/README.md

 <!-- Use this are to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

 01-01-2001 4:59pm - Added functionality to add and delete some things. -->
 04-06-2018 9:00pm - Project built out almost per the tutorial.
 Ratings don't get seeded into the database, and there is no rating option in the edit form, though you can create a rating when you make a new title.
+For that matter, clicking "Save changes" in edit does nothing.
+You stay on the same screen, and the changes are not saved.
 Need to add CSS and other persionalized details.
+04-06-2018 11:34am - Promised help in formating has never come.
+I am pushing up and turning in what I've got